-NGC 5916 - Barred Spiral Galaxy morphological classification
+NGC 5916 - Barred Spiral Galaxy in Libra morphological classification

-NGC 5916 - Barred Spiral Galaxy is classified as Barred Spiral (Ba) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 5916 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 5916 - Barred Spiral Galaxy in Libra is classified as Barred Spiral (Ba) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 5916 - Barred Spiral Galaxy in Libra in the Hubble de Vaucouleurs sequence.